 Spending – This seems like the time of year where anything goes.
 Credit cards come out, excessive spending begins and all in the name of giving.
 Christmas is not an emergency.
 There is no excuse to start racking up credit card debt in the name of love and joy.

 Material Giving – There are many ways to give and it doesn’t have to come in a box.
 I made a list of gifts for minimalists that may help.
 Have conversations with your close friends and family.
 Agree to exchange gifts under a certain dollar value, or not at all.
 Even better, agree to work collaboratively to give to someone less fortunate or volunteer together at your local food bank, or an organization that you care about.
 If someone asks you what you want, be honest.
-It’s ok to say, “I honestly don’t want anything, but if you plan to buy, I would love passes to a local yoga studio” (family – take the subtle hint!)
+It’s ok to say, “I honestly don’t want anything, but if you plan to buy, I would love passes to a local yoga studio”

 Commit to a budget this holiday season and find true meaning.
 Think about spending less time at the mall but more time creating memories with your friends and family.
 Think about giving fewer gifts to those of us who have so much and give to someone less fortunate, or pay off your debt and start an emergency fund.
-To experience a truly joyous new year, don’t let the last two months of 2010 derail your big picture of being more with less.
+To experience a truly joyous new year, don’t let the last two months of the year derail your big picture of being more with less.